 The San Antonio International Airport (SAT) is approximately 20 minutes from Omni La Mansión del Rio Hotel.
 Transportation Details:

-- Public self-parking across the street is $10 daily with no in & out privileges
+Public self-parking across the street is $10 daily plus tax with no in & out privileges

 Omni La Mansion del Rio Experience

-Take time after the end of conference sessions to enjoy the courtyard pool.
+Take time after the end of conference and stroll the beautiful Riverwalk.